 Taking care of a sprained ankle right away is important.
 You need to control swelling and inflammation so the connective tissues can heal.
 If the ligaments don’t recover correctly, your joint will stay unstable—increasing the odds that the injury will happen again and possibly lead to painful, chronic ankle instability.

 Treating the sprain will take some time, but it’s better than losing your ability to participate in your favorite activities.
-Dr. Leon Watkins, Dr. Maria Markiewicz, and Dr. Charles Caplis will examine your lower limbs to evaluate how serious the damage is, as well as check for complications like fractures.
+Our experts will examine your lower limbs to evaluate how serious the damage is, as well as check for complications like fractures.
 Then we can move forward with the best possible treatment.

 As soon as the injury happens, you’ll need first aid.
 RICE therapy works well for this—rest, ice, compress, and elevate.
 Stop your activities and rest to avoid stressing the joint.
 Ice the ankle to combat swelling and inflammation.
 Wrap the lower limb in a compression bandage to discourage further swelling.
 Prop your foot up on pillows to elevate it so fluid doesn’t pool around the damaged tissues.
 As you heal, you might need to wear a brace to keep the joint stable when you walk.
 Once you’ve mostly recovered, you can begin physical therapy to rehabilitate the ankle for your activities.

 A sprained ankle can really disrupt your life and keep you from enjoying your activities.
 Unlike a broken bottle cap, however, you can restore your joint to health with the right treatment and care.
 Don’t ignore your ankle and risk additional damage or chronic pain.
-Let our team at Gulf South Foot & Ankle, LLC help you instead.
-Use our online request form or call (504)-708-4810 to make an appointment with our office in Metairie, LA.
+Let our team at Gulf South Foot & Ankle, LLC, help you instead.
+Use our online form or call us to schedule your appointment.